You really get to know your push mower when you’re using it once or twice a week through the most demanding part of the mowing season.

 If the carburetor still fails to correctly supply fuel, you will have to replace the carburetor assembly.

-Engine Power is Too Slow on Your Push Mower Causing Loss of Power
+Engine Power is Too Slow

 Your push mower deck requires full engine power to run.
 The throttle must be set to the “fast” position when your mower deck is engaged.
 Check your throttle lever to make sure it is in the correct position.